Land Clearing and Landscaping

 Tree removal on lots less than one acre with an existing home do not require a tree removal permit, as long as the tree does not lie within a conservation area or buffer or is a specimen tree.

 Residential lots that fall under the Ponte Vedra zoning ordinance 20-38 shall require a tree removal permit, approved by SJC Environmental staff, to remove any protected trees.
-Any tree greater than 10" (other than exempt tree species) is considered a protected tree and shall require an approved permit prior to removal.
-Exempt trees, including all species of pines and palms do not require a permit for removal.

 Does the County have rules pertaining to irrigation?

 The County has rules designed to ensure the efficient use of water for use in landscaping irrigation.
 All new development projects shall follow Florida-Friendly landscaping principles at least half of planted species are to be native to the area and designate at least half of their landscape irrigated area to be watered with low volume irrigation.
 Low volume irrigation limits the delivery of water to the root zone and consists of micro, bubbler, drip, trickle and soaker systems.
 For more information, please reference Article VI of the Land Development Code.
 Requirements are for Commercial and New Residential Common Areas only and a building permit may be required for all irrigation systems.